PPcampt/PPcampt/README.md

 - 👋 Hi, I’m @PPcampt
-- 👀 I’m interested in Automation, Data science
+- 👀 I’m interested in Automation, Electronic Design and Mechanic Design.
 - 🌱 I’m currently learning ...
-Python, C++
+Python, C++, Scilab, Solidworks
 - 💞️ I’m looking to collaborate on ...
 Projects or Competitive
 - 📫 How to reach me ... send me a email to jrcampospp22@gmail.com